johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

 To **Garbage Collect Cookies** given a host _host_:

-1. Let _expiredCookies_ be a list containing all expired cookies in the user agent's cookie store.
+1. Let _expiredCookies_ be a list of references to all expired cookies in the user agent's cookie store.

-1. For each _cookie_ in _expiredCookies_, remove _cookie_ from the user agent's cookie store.
+1. For each _cookie_ of _expiredCookies_, remove _cookie_ from the user agent's cookie store.

 1. Let _excessHostCookies_ be the result of running Remove Excess Cookies for Host given _host_.

 1. Let _excessGlobalCookies_ be the result of running Remove Global Excess Cookies.

-1. Let _removedCookies_ be the concatenation of _expiredCookies_, _excessHostCookies_, and _excessGlobalCookies_.
+1. Let _removedCookies_ be an empty list.

+1. For each _cookieList_ of « _expiredCookies_, _excessHostCookies_, _excessGlobalCookies_ », do the following:

+    1. Extend _removedCookies_ with _cookieList_.

 1. Return _removedCookies_